 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 The Christmas holiday in Germany begins on December 24th and ends on the 26th.
-On the 24th (Christmas Eve), most Germans work a half-day and shops are open until the early afternoon.
+Most Germans work a half-day on the 24th (Christmas Eve), and shops are open until the early afternoon.

-Gifts are usually opened on the evening of the 24th.
-Christmas day is a little different.
+Gifts are usually open on the evening of the 24th.
+Christmas Day is a little different.
 Unlike the U.S., Germany celebrates two Christmas days, the 25th and the 26th.

 - Christmas Markets (Weihnachtsmarkt)

 - Where is the best Christmas market in Germany?